kunalnagar/kunalnagar.in/_posts/2021-06-03-react-instagram-post-embed.md

 ---
 layout: post
 title: 'InstagramPostEmbed - A React component to embed an Instagram Post'
-date: 2021-06-03
+date: 2021-06-05
-description: 'A simple middleware that adds a health check endpoint to your Express.js applications.'
+description: 'An open source React component that uses the oEmbed API to embed an Instagram Post'
 permalink: /blog/react-instagram-post-embed/
 ---